-- 1) Successfully complete the RL program by having a program G.P.A. of 3.0 or higher on a 4.0 scale with no more than one C in the RL program.
-Successfully complete the MST within six years of the RL admission. - 2) Complete 15 graduate credit hours from Baker University GSOE that includes - a.
-A 3-credit-hour research course chosen from the following: - EDU 5120 Action Research - EDU 5121 Inquiry and Research - b.
-A 3-credit-hour assessment course - EDU 5102 Assessment Strategies - c.
+- Successfully complete the RL program by having a program GPA of 3.00 or higher with no more than one "C" in the RL program - Successfully complete the MST within six years of the RL admission - Complete 15 graduate credit hours from Baker University GSOE that includes - o a.
+A 3-credit-hour research course, EDU 5120 Action Research - o b.
+A 3-credit-hour assessment course, EDU 5102 Assessment Strategies - c.
 Complete 9 elective education credit hours.
-If a candidate desires an MST with a concentration, he or she must declare a concentration and complete a total of 18 credit hours from the elective education credit hours. - 3) Maintain a minimum program G.P.A. of 3.0 on a 4.0 point scale with no grade of C or below. - 4) Pay all tuition and fees. - 5) Have program completion approved by the GED Faculty Senate.
+If a candidate desires an MST with a concentration, he or she must declare a concentration and complete a total of 18 credit hours from the elective education credit hours. - Maintain a minimum program GPA of 3.00 on a 4.00 scale with no more than one grade of "C" in the program coursework.
+Grades of "D" and "F" are not acceptable. - File an Intent to Graduate with the Office of the Registrar: www.bakeru.edu/commencement/intent-to-graduate.
+(See the Candidacy for Graduation section on p.
+42.) - Pay all tuition and fees - Have program completion approved by the GED Faculty Senate